Research and reports

-Whereas if you’re selling a second home or buy-to-let property, you’ll have to pay Capital Gains Tax on property profits – but you might be able to get some relief depending on if you’ve ever lived in the property.
+Whereas if you’re selling a second home or buy-to-let property, you’ll have to pay capital gains tax on property profits – but you might be able to get some relief depending on whether you’ve ever lived in the property.

 You don’t get any tax relief if you bought your property to make a gain – in other words, if you bought it as an investment or to use it for business.

 As mentioned above, when you sell a second home that’s increased in value, you’ve made a ‘gain’.
 HMRC sees the gain as taxable – this is capital gains tax.

 There are factors that might mean you can get some relief though:

 So as a landlord, the relief you can get depends on the financial gain you make from selling your property and the amount of time you’ve lived there.

 You buy your property for £190,000 and sell it six years later for £240,000 – making a taxable gain of £50,000.